-India fares far better in plastic recycling - THANKS TO THE WASTE PICKER BASED RECYCLING ECONOMY.....
+India fares far better in plastic recyclina THANKS TO THE WASTE PICKER BASED RECYCLING ECONOMY.....

-Figure 2.42: Recycling rates of plastics packaging of India compared to other countries / regions (Mohanty, CIPET Presentation)
+Figure 19.3: Plastics packaging wastes and recycling rates in India (Mohanty, CIPET Presentation)

 The figures are indicative that recycling rates of plastics packaging in India is estimated to be at about 60% of plastics in packaging and that PET bottles and other products are recycled to about 90% levels in India as it has substantive recycling and reuse economic value and has been convenient to recycle and create new products.